A few years ago, on a Saturday morning, two women knocked on my door to talk with me about Jesus and their church. Great. Right?

 Solomon is using personification, which is a figure of speech that portrays a non-human object as having human attributes.
 In this chapter, Solomon describes wisdom using human qualities.
 Wisdom is said to “cry,” to “speak truth,” and to have lips, a mouth, a voice, and legs to stand.

-Solomon uses this figure of speech, I believe, in order to get our attention and make wisdom more real to us.
+Solomon uses this personification of wisdom, I believe, in order to get our attention and make the wisdom of God more real to us.
+And while wisdom is an attribute of God,…”I” cannot be Jesus.

 “I” Cannot Be Jesus